 However, not everyone is out to get the tiger sharks.
 Scientists say that predators such as the tiger shark keep the ocean's ecosystem in balance, and in Native Hawaiian belief, tiger sharks are aumakua, or sacred guardian spirits.

-If you'd like to learn more about tiger sharks, swim over to the links on the next page.
+If you'd like to learn more about tiger sharks, swim over to the links below.

 - "Dugong."
 National Geographic.
 (April 18, 2008)http://animals.nationalgeographic.com/animals/mammals/dugong.html

 - "Galeocerdo cuvier, Tiger Shark."
 MarineBio.org.
 (April 15, 2008)http://marinebio.org/species.asp?id=37

 - Heithaus, Michael R. "The biology of tiger sharks, Galeocerdo cuvier, in Shark Bay, Western Australia: sex ratio, size distribution, diet, and seasonal changes in catch rates."
 Environmental Biology of Fishes.
 2001.
 (April 15, 2008)http://www.monkeymiadolphins.org/Pdf/Heithaus%202001.pdf

 - "Is there a difference between tiger sharks and sand tiger sharks?"
 North Carolina Aquariums.
 (April 15, 2008)http://www.ncaquariums.com/askaquarium/tigers.htm